 Garmin’s sleep score can be viewed through the Sleep widget on your compatible Garmin watch.

 If you don’t see a sleep widget, you need to add it.
-The process to add a sleep widget can be different depending on the model of fitness wearable that you have.
+The process of adding a sleep widget can be different depending on your fitness wearable model.

 See your owner’s manual for the exact steps on adding the sleep widget to your Garmin watch.